Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 bash

-# Without a pipe — two separate steps
+# Without pipe: two steps

 ls -lh > temp.txt